Code-Institute-Submissions/pet-shelter-project/README.md

 The goals for the (fictional) website owner would be to raise more awareness of their existence, get more people to know that they exist.
 This would result in more clients and therefore possibly more income.
 Another goal that this website would accomplish is better and more efficient contact between them and their clients.

-The goal in regards to users is to provide them a website to allow for easy access to information, provide clear and simple contact details and show an overview of all pets that are available for adoption.
+The goal in regard to users is to provide them a website to allow for easy access to information, provide clear and simple contact details and show an overview of all pets that are available for adoption.

 #### User stories